 In calculating the subscription and redemption price for the Sub-Funds the Directors may in their discretion, on a Sub-Fund by Sub-Fund basis and on any Dealing Day when there are net subscriptions or redemptions, adjust the subscription or redemption price by adding or deducting an anti-dilution levy to cover dealing costs and to preserve the value of the underlying assets of the respective Sub-Funds.
-Each Unitholder may be subject to an anti-dilution levy of up to 3% of the subscription proceeds or redemption proceeds, as applicable.
-The anti-dilution levy will be paid to the Sub-Fund for the benefit of all Unitholders and will not be paid to the Manager or Investment Manager.
-The anti-dilution levy will be deducted from subscription proceeds and will correspondingly reduce the number of Units purchased by the investor or will be deducted from redemption proceeds and will correspondingly reduce the amounts received by a Unitholder upon redeeming its Units from the Sub-Fund.
+Each Unitholder may be subject to an anti-dilution levy will be paid to the Sub-Fund for the benefit of all Unitholders and will not be paid to the Manager or Investment Manager.
+The anti-dilution levy will be deducted from subscription proceeds and will correspondingly reduce the number of Units purchased by the investor or will be deducted from redeeming its Units from the Sub-Fund.
 Investors should note that the anti-dilution levy will only be paid on net subscriptions and redemptions on any Dealing Day.
 Details of any such anti-dilution levy (where applicable) will be notified to relevant Unitholders in advance of such levy being charged.